GSA/digitalgov.gov/content/news/2024/04/2024-04-04-reconsidering-the-consent-form-the-least-user-friendly-aspect-of-ux-research.md

 source: doi-revenuedata
 date: 2024-04-03
 title: "Reconsidering the consent form: the least user-friendly aspect of UX research"
-deck: The Open Data, Design, and Development (ODDD) team believes that consent is important, but a signed form is not necessary for user research.
-Discover why the ODD replaced signed consent forms with a more accessible participant consent process, what their process looks like now, and how they went about designing and implementing the change.
+deck: The Open Data, Design, and Development (ODDD) team has replaced signed consent forms with a more accessible user research agreement process, offering multiple opt-in points.
+This ensures informed consent and participant autonomy.
+Explore why and how the ODDD team implemented this comprehensive participant consent process in their user research.
-summary: The Open Data, Design, and Development (ODDD) team believes that consent is important, but a signed form is not necessary for user research.
-Discover why the ODD replaced signed consent forms with a more accessible participant consent process, what their process looks like now, and how they went about designing and implementing the change.
+summary: The Open Data, Design, and Development (ODDD) team has replaced signed consent forms with a more accessible user research agreement process, offering multiple opt-in points.
+This ensures informed consent and participant autonomy.
+Explore why and how the ODDD team implemented this comprehensive participant consent process in their user research.
 # See all topics at https://digital.gov/topics
 topics:
   - user-centered-design